 Poorly Packaged Items

-- I buy in bulk and want to keep a little at a time accessible.
+- Foods I buy in bulk and want to keep a little at a time accessible.

-- In vessels that won’t fit into my space nicely.
+- Items in vessels that won’t fit into my space nicely.

 That being said, I DON’T decant poorly packaged items we will eat quickly, because I’m not about to pour food into a canister just to have to wash it 5 minutes later after my family sees it and devours it.